Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Ferroelectric Phase

 \subsection{Bounding the Conductance and Mixing Time}

-Now we bound the conductance of the Markov chain by viewing $\Phi(S)$ as an escape probability.
+Next, we bound the conductance of the Markov chain by viewing $\Phi(S)$ as an escape probability.
 We start by claiming that $\pi(S) \le 1/2$ (as required by the definition of conductance) if and only if the parameters are in the ferroelectric phase.
-We defer the proof of \Cref{lem:escape-cut-mass} to \Cref{app:ferroelectric}.
-Then we use the correspondence between tethered paths and correlated random walks (\Cref{sec:paths-and-walks}) to prove that $\Phi(S)$ is exponentially small.
+Then we use the correspondence between tethered paths and correlated random walks (i.e., \Cref{sec:paths-and-walks}) to prove that $\Phi(S)$ is exponentially small.